joshbrew/graphscript/docs/Graph.md

 ```

 We took this much further by unifying Graphs with a uniform message passing system via Services, allowing for complex multithreading and backend + frontend workflows to be constructed very clearly within a few hundred lines of code.
+With this we have created a graph-based full stack API for browser frontend and node backend development.
+There is much more to come.
 See [Services](./Service.md)